-Man arrested after allegedly defrauding tennis star of over $40k in Miami Beach
+Man arrested after allegedly defrauding tennis star of over $40K in Miami Beach

 According to the arrest form, Azari was taken into custody after racking up several transactions that were charged to her house account.

-In a social media post, Azari could be seen posing with Stryker the Cat, a domesticated jungle cat with 270,000 Instagram followers and several million YouTube subscribers.
+In a social media post, Azari could be seen posing with Stryker the Cat, a domesticated jungle cat with 270,000 Instagram followers and thousands of YouTube subscribers.

 Azari did not reply to numerous 7News inquiries.